 Many restaurant owners are ambitions, ruthless, and scrappy.
 While it is true that many of them have scrimped, saved, and sacrificed to open their own business, there are some among them who believe they are entitled to abuse and exploit the people who work for them.
 Do not allow yourself to be bullied and cheated.
 The law is on your side, and you should use it to fight for your rights.

-A Los Angeles restaurant worker rights lawyer will know how to deal with a restaurateur who refuses to follow the law.
+A lawyer will know how to deal with a restaurateur who refuses to follow the law.
 If you are being mistreated, your colleagues are probably being mistreated as well.
 And there are no doubt former employees who have gone through the same thing.
-The Los Angeles restaurant worker rights lawyer you hire will interview all such individuals.
+A Los Angeles lawyer for wage and hour violations will interview all such individuals.
 They will subpoena crucial documents from your employer and will look for previous complaints filed against them.

 At the beginning of your engagement with an attorney, they may be representing only you.
 In the end, you might find that all of your colleagues have legal representation as well, willing to take action against an owner operating outside the law.
 If you are being underpaid and abused in your place of work, you can trust Mann & Elias to help you.